mapfde/cieb/CompIndex/CompIndex-generated.md

 ### RDF vocabularies and application profiles

    * Finding RDF-based vocabularies
-      * Uses available resources for named entity recognition, extraction, and reconciliation
       * Retrieves and accesses RDF data from the "open Web"
    * Designing RDF-based vocabularies
       * Uses RDF Schema to express semantic relationships within a vocabulary
          * Correctly uses sub-class relationships in support of inference
          * Correctly uses sub-property relationships in support of inference
-      * Knows naming conventions for properties and classes
+      * Knows the naming conventions for RDF properties and classes
       * Reuses published properties and classes where available
          * Uses portals and registries to find existing RDF-based vocabularies
       * Coins namespace URIs, as needed, for any new properties and classes required